 Al-Mustafa's diffuse international presence anchors subjects loyal to Khomeinist ideology in societies around the globe and serves as a fertile recruiting pool for Iran's Quds Force, the foreign expeditionary arm of the Islamic Revolutionary Guard Corps (IRGC).
 There have been reports of Al-Mustafa students, particularly from Afghan and Pakistani backgrounds, joining the Iran-backed militias fighting in Syria to preserve the Assad regime.
 According to the Washington Institute for Near East Policy, the core members of the Pakistani Zainabiyoun Brigade, an IRGC-trained elite volunteer outfit fighting in Syria, come from Al-Mustafa University.
-A similar Afghan brigade also claims Al-Mustafa alumni among its ranks.
-In a July

-2017 interview, Ayatollah Ali Reza A'atif admitted that many graduates of his seminaries "found martyrdom or became disabled [in Syria].
+As of 2015, The Zainabiyoun Brigade had over 1000 members, but its ranks have grown over the years due to sustained recruitment.
+A similar Afghan brigade, the Fatemiyoun Brigade, also claims Al-Mustafa alumni among its ranks.
+These two proxy militias are heavily-concentrated in the eastern Syrian Deir Ezzor region.
+In a July 2017 interview, Ayatollah Ali Reza A'atif admitted that many graduates of his seminaries "found martyrdom or became disabled [in Syria].
 But a large number of them are still fighting."